UnumID/Server-SDK-Typescript/README.md

+**Note**: This branch was a modification that was necessary as part of version 2 of the sdk.
+It was made after version 3 had already been merged into main.
+Thus it will live as this special branch for perpetuity or until the use of the sdk version 2 is no more.

 This SDK combines the functionality of an [**Issuer**](#issuer) and [**Verifier**](#verifier) entities to work with UnumID's SaaS.
 For necessary account creation and API keys please email admin@unum.id.
 ## Distribution